joedoyler/djangoProject_ReadMe/README.md

 # UX

 ## How To Navigate
-To ensure the navigation process is as simple as possible the user is greeted with one block of text on the home page.
-It oulines that they need to register to create their recipes.
-The add recipes section is also hidden until the registration process has been completed to ensure no confusion is experienced when first viewing the website.

 Everything else is displayed as a form, something universal to all users to ensure that people aren't confused.
 Additional button features are kept to a minimum so virtually anyone can navigate the website.

 ## Clicks To Create
-The nav bar at the top of each page ensures that there are a limited amount of clicks on each page to get the user to start create and checking out recipes as soon as possible.
+The nav bar at the top of each page ensures that there are a limited amount of clicks on each page to get the user to start looking for the products they hope to buy from the website.
+It ensures that the user won't be confused or side tracked clicking through multiple pages just to start the buying process.

-Once the user is registered they can get straight to the add recipes section in one click as it is located in the nav bar once they are set up.
+Users can also purchase products without the need to create an account allowing them to get what they desire without having to interact with every single feature on the website.

 ## User Ambitions
 The user group for Find Cuisine is anyone with basic computer skills simply looking to find and share recipes in order to: